OSGConnect/tutorial-AutoDockVina/README.md

 ## Next Steps

+After running this example, you may want to scale up to testing multiple molecules or ligands.

 ### What to Consider

-After running this example, you may want to scale up to testing multiple molecules or ligands.
-Some good starting points for this include:

 - Decide how many docking runs you want to try per job.
 If one molecule can be tested in a few seconds, you can probably run a few hundred in a job that runs in about an hour.
 - How should you divide up the input data in this case?
 Do you need individual input files for each molecule, or can you use one to share?
 Should the molecule files all get copied to every job or just the jobs where they're needed?
 You can separate groups of files by putting them in separate directories or tar.gz files to help with this.